-The Golf Association of Philadelphia joins with 73 state, regional and national associations providing USGA's GHIN service to Member Clubs.
+The Golf Association of Philadelphia joins 73 state, regional and national associations in providing USGA's GHIN service to Member Clubs.
 More than 2.1 million golfers from more than 13,000 member clubs across the country have handicaps provided by the USGA's GHIN (Golf Handicap & Information Network) service.
 GAP/GHIN provides the following services:

 - Computerized Handicap Service